Massage BrowsMassage Brows

 Pressure points for sleep for one person

-Basically, as you massage, picture energy moving down from your head, through your body, and out your feet into the earth.
-This imagery will ground you and calm what Chinese medicine calls the "monkey mind."
+During the massage process, visualize the flow of energy descending from the crown of your head, coursing through your body, and grounding itself through your feet into the earth.
+This conceptual imagery functions as an anchoring mechanism, effectively calming what Chinese medicine identifies as the "monkey mind."

 First 3 pressure points for sleep techniques